FeyAgape/GitAndMore/Git.md

 - Run `git checkout BranchName` i.e git checkout `git checkout develop`.
 - If it's a feature branch: Run `git checkout feature/featurename` i.e git checkout `git checkout feature/task1`.

+3. Creating a new branch
+- Run `git checkout -b branchname`
+- Run `git branch` to check that it has actually created the branch for you`

 ## Git Rebase